-Health and Human Service Nonprofit Executive Directors Roundtable brings together health and human service nonprofit CEOs in the San Fernando Valley for informal discussion of important topics and peer-to-peer networking, as well as guest speakers.
-The next meeting will be on Thursday, May 31, 4-6 pm.
-In addition to networking and informal problem-solving discussion, a section of this meeting will be focused on recent changes in employment law and regulations as they affect nonprofits - led by Maria Alexander, CEO of Center for Living and Learning.
-The Roundtable is coordinated by Valley Care Community Consortium, VNR and The Children's Burn Foundation, which will host the meeting in its conference room and provide refreshments.
-If you are interested in attending this free event, please contact Ashley Wright at (818) 677-2774 or email@example.com.
+Health and Human Service Nonprofit Executive Directors Roundtable brings together health and human service nonprofit CEOs and senior staff in the San Fernando Valley for informal discussion of important topics and peer-to-peer networking, as well as guest speakers.
+The next meeting will be on June 25, 2019, 4-6 pm.
+In addition to networking and informal problem-solving discussion, a section of this meeting will be focused on how executive directors can best shape their work environment for both efficiency and quiet time for creativity (by telecommuting, by having some “closed door” time, etc.).
+The Roundtable is coordinated by VNR, Valley Care Community Consortium and The Children's Burn Foundation, which will host the meeting in its conference room and provide refreshments.
+If you are interested in attending this free event, please contact VNR Project Coordinator Ashley Wright via email or call 818/677-2774.